SirRuggie/MBR-xbebenk/InitialSetup.md

 ![Images](Images/Sourcetree/Sourcetree_08.png)
-* Click on "Clone" from the top menu
+* Click "Clone" from the top menu in Sourcetree.

 ![Images](Images/Sourcetree/Sourcetree_09.png)
 **Source Path:** https://github.com/xbebenk/MBR_xbebenkMOD
-**Destination Path:** Where you intend to have your MBR folder
+**Destination Path:** Enter the directory where you want to save the MBR folder.
 *In my instance, I created a folder on the desktop called xbeb, so the Destination path for me was C:\Users\User\Desktop\xbeb*
-**Name:** Choose any name you prefer
+**Name:** Choose a name for your folder.

 ![Images](Images/Sourcetree/Sourcetree_10.png)
-* Click "Clone"
-  * This will download xbebenkmod and save it in the given folder on my desktop.
+* Click "Clone" to download xbebenkmod and save it in the given folder.

 ![Images](Images/Sourcetree/Sourcetree_11.png)
-Successful cloned xbebenkMOD on our desktop
+Successfully cloned xbebenkMOD on your desktop

 ![Images](Images/Sourcetree/Sourcetree_12.png)
-Folder structure that we cloned
+Verify the folder structure that was cloned

 *Sourcetree Installation Complete*

 ## <a name="autoit"></a>AutoIt Installation
-* Download the AutoIt Setup file
-* Double click on AutoIt-Setup.exe
+* Download the AutoIt setup file and double click on AutoIt-Setup.exe
   * if a User Account Control window appears, select Yes

 ![Images](Images/AutoIt/AutoIt_01.png)
-* Click Next and **leave all defaults selected**
+* Click Next and **leave all defaults selected during the installation**

 ![Images](Images/AutoIt/AutoIt_02.png)
 * Click I Agree